International Paper Company research snapshot

 investment Certainty

-Medium-low.
-The business is understandable, but the return case depends on management execution, cycle recovery, cost-out delivery, balance sheet control, and whether the spin plan creates value rather than extra complexity.
+Medium-low to medium.
+The business is understandable and execution improved, but the return case still depends on input cost mitigation, EMEA cost-out delivery, debt reduction, dividend coverage, and whether the planned separation creates value rather than complexity.

 Quick verdict table